fivetran/dbt_jira/README.md

     jira_schema: your_schema_name
 ```

-## Step 4: Disable Models for Non Existent Sources
+## Step 4: Disable models for non-existent sources
-Your Jira connector might not sync every table that this package expects.
+Your Jira connector may not sync every table that this package expects.
 If you do not have the `SPRINT`, `COMPONENT`, or `VERSION` tables synced, add the respective variables to your root `dbt_project.yml` file.
-Additionally, if you wish to remove comment aggregations from your `jira__issue_enhanced` model, then add the `jira_include_comments` variable to your root `dbt_project.yml`:
+Additionally, if you want to remove comment aggregations from your `jira__issue_enhanced` model,  add the `jira_include_comments` variable to your root `dbt_project.yml`:
 ```yml
 vars:
     jira_using_sprints: false   # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported